Additional descriptions for many 400 and 500 level Biological Sciences courses may be found in Room 2083 Natural Sciences Building.

 412. Teaching Biochemistry by the Keller Plan.
 Biol.
 411 and permission of instructor.
 May not be included in any of the Biological Sciences concentration programs.
 (3).
 (NS).
 (TUTORIAL).

 Biology 412 adheres to the old Chinese proverb: "I hear and I forget.
 I see and I remember.
-I do and I understand. " Undergraduates who previously have taken an introductory biochemistry course act as proctors (tutors, TA's) for students currently taking Introductory Biochemistry (Biology 411).
-Six hours per week are spent helping and quizzing Biology 411 students.
-In addition, proctors each provide two mastery level, multi-choice questions for each course unit (30 total) from which the instructor constructs the final examination and midterm examination for both Biology 411 and 412.
+I do and I understand."
+Undergraduates who previously have taken an introductory biochemistry course act as proctors (tutors, TA's) for students currently taking Introductory Biochemistry (Biology 411).
+Five hours per week are spent helping and quizzing Biology 411 students.
+In addition, proctors each provide one mastery level, multi-choice question for each course unit (15 total) from which the instructor constructs the final examination and midterm examination for both Biology 411 and 412.
 Proctors also prepare a report on a biochemical discovery which they present to their peers, the 411 students, and the instructor.
 The major roles of the proctors are to examine the students on their mastery of unit material and to help the student requiring explanation supplementary to the textbook.
 At the completion of an instructor-generated written quiz, the student and proctor grade the quiz together.
 The proctor asks the student additional verbal questions generated by the proctor.
 The proctor passes a student when, and if, the proctor feels the student has mastered the unit material.
 Student-proctor interactions are evaluated by the students.
 The proctors are graded on the basis of the quality of their final and midterm examination questions, their biochemical discovery session presentations, and their grades on the midterm and final examination.
 Proctors learn considerable biochemistry by repeated teachings of unit materials and, in addition, profit from their experience as teachers and evaluators.
 (Beyer)

 505/Micro.
 505. Pathogenic Microorganisms.
 A course in general microbiology and biological chemistry.
 Open to undergraduate and graduate students.
 (3).
 (NS).